FIRE BLANKETS

 -

-Check that the fire blanket is securely wall mounted ensuring that the hand hold devices are readily accessible, as designed.
+Check that the fire blanket is securely installed ensuring that the hand hold devices are readily accessible, as designed.

 -